gTarcizo/gTarcizo/README.md

 ## SALVE!
 I am Gabriel Tarcizo!
-- 🙋🏻‍♂️ I’m 22 ;
+- 🙋🏻‍♂️ I’m 24 ;
 - 🌐 I’m Brazilian :brazil: ;
-- 🏃🏻‍♂️ My dream is to become a great dev learning as much as possible ;
+- 🏃🏻‍♂️ My dream is to become a great dev learning as much as possible;
-- 🤓 I’m currently working for a company that uses ASP.NET on projects ;
+- 🤓 I’m currently working for a company that uses ASP.NET Core on projects;
 ##

 <div align="left">